pauljickling/notes/javascript/objects.md

 ## Objects

-Objects group together various properties and methods that are only accessible via reference to that object. *Properties* are key/value pairs where the key is always a string, and the value is any valid type of Javascript value.
+Objects group together various properties and methods that are only accessible via reference to that object. *Properties* are key/value pairs where the key is always a string, and the value is any valid type of JavaScript value.
 When objects contain functions these functions are called *methods*.
-Javascript provides a CRUD (Create, Read, Update, Delete) interface for interacting with object properties and methods.
+JavaScript provides a CRUD (Create, Read, Update, Delete) interface for interacting with object properties and methods.

 ### Creating Objects

-Javascript has two methods of creating objects: *literal notation* and *constructor notation*.
+JavaScript has two methods of creating objects: *literal notation* and *constructor notation*.

 #### Literal Notation